FeuerMatrix/uol-energizeme-uv-sensor/README.md

 # uol-energizeme-uv-sensor
-Repository containing code for my seminar work in the module "Energize Me! - ensorsysteme mit autonomer erneuerbarer Energieversorgung" of the Carl von Ossietzky University of Oldenburg
+Repository containing code for my seminar work in the module "Energize Me! - Sensorsysteme mit autonomer erneuerbarer Energieversorgung" of the Carl von Ossietzky University of Oldenburg